-Northwoods Bird Dogs is now producing the sixth generation of English setters and fourth generation of pointers.
+Northwoods Bird Dogs is now producing the eighth generation of English setters and sixth generation of pointers.
 Detailed here are past-generation males that were vital contributors to the breeding program.

 CH First Rate x Finder’s Keeper Pedigree

-Jerry’s dream came true with Blue Chief.
-Chief had uncanny, raw, bird-finding talent.
-He hunted with a strong, smooth stride and a high head.
-He hunted hard but always handled.
-He naturally backed and retrieved with a soft mouth.
-Chief had a kind disposition and rarely barked.
+Blue Chief was a leggy, 55 lb.-male with a handsome, blocky, evenly masked head.
+He had uncanny, raw, bird-finding talent.
+He moved with a strong, smooth stride and a high head.
+He hunted hard but always handled and stood extremely tall on point.
+Chief naturally backed and retrieved with a soft mouth.
+He had a kind disposition and rarely barked.

-Chief was never a field trial champion but he found birds in almost every trial—whether in Michigan, Minnesota, Pennsylvania and Wisconsin.
+Chief was used on guided ruffed grouse and woodcock hunts and was hunted on bobwhite quail, sharp-tailed grouse, Hungarian partridge and pheasants.
+He was never a field trial champion but he found birds in almost every stake—whether in Michigan, Minnesota, Pennsylvania or Wisconsin.
 He was named closest to the winner in several championships including the 2002 Grand National Grouse Championship.

 Chief’s legacy is in his progeny for he had the ability to pass on his incredible natural abilities.
 He sired almost 50 litters.